Wong Sok I

-Wong Sok I (born 15 January 1993) is a Macau karateka.
+Wong Sok I (黃淑怡, born 15 January 1993) is a Macau karateka.
 She won one of the bronze medals in the women's kumite 55 kg event at the 2018 Asian Games held in Jakarta, Indonesia.
 In her bronze medal match she defeated Syakilla Salni of Malaysia.

 At the 2014 Asian Games held in Incheon, South Korea, she competed in the women's kumite 55 kg event without winning a medal.
 She was eliminated in her first match by Mae Soriano of the Philippines.
 Soriano went on to win one of the bronze medals.

 At the 2019 Asian Karate Championships held in Tashkent, Uzbekistan, she won one of the bronze medals in the women's kumite 55 kg event.
 In 2023, she competed in the women's kumite 55 kg event at the 2022 Asian Games held in Hangzhou, China where she was eliminated in her first match.
 She was also eliminated in her first match in the women's 55 kg event at the 2023 World Karate Championships held in Budapest, Hungary.